eurocontrol-asu/open_alaqs/documents/TEST_CASE_STUDY.md

 | `co-y00a.dmna` | CO period mean concentration |
 | `nox-y00s.dmna` | Statistical uncertainty for NOx |

-The values represent the **mean concentration over the simulated period** (2025-12-01 06:00–07:00), not an annual mean.
+The values represent the **mean concentration over the simulated period** (2025-12-01 06:00 through 2025-12-03 08:00, ≈50 hours), not an annual mean.
 Each file is a plain-text matrix of concentration values on the model grid.
 The grid is north-oriented; the first value in the matrix corresponds to the south-west corner of the domain.

-Key interpretation note: this study simulates only 2 hours of a single day.
+Key interpretation note: this study spans a 50-hour window across three days, but actual aircraft activity is clustered in early-morning hours (~06:00–08:00 daily, ~6 hours of operations total).
 Concentrations from this run are illustrative only and cannot be compared directly to air quality limit values, which require full annual averaging.

 #### Visualize results